 When you draw with a crayon, did you ever wonder how it was made?
-If you’re ever in Philadelphia, Minneapolis, or Orlando, you can head to the local Crayola Factory and watch crayon-making in action.
+If you go to a Crayola Factory, you can watch crayon-making in action!
 The machine in this photo pours sloshy melted red wax into hundreds of skinny round tubes.
 When the wax cools, it pops out as smooth red sticks.
 Then the blue wheel rolls glue and paper onto them.
 The wrapped crayons tumble out the bottom to be shoved into boxes.
 In the old days people could glue about 10-15 crayons per minute; this machine wraps 200 a minute!
 That means more coloring fun for all of us.

 Wee ones: If today the factory is making lime green, macaroni-n-cheese, wild strawberry, and atomic tangerine crayons, how many colors is it making?